brkho/real-time-pbr/README.md

-# Real-time PBR Learning Engine
+# Real-Time PBR Learning Engine

 ## About
 This project is purely for learning purposes where I create a physically based real-time renderer and get more familiar with C++ in a graphics context.